Radulov, Pavelski 2 goals as Stars beat Preds 7-0 in opener

 CAPTAIN HURT

 Stars captain Jamie Benn was injured when his right leg buckled awkwardly after a collision with Viktor Arvidsson in the second period.
 Benn had to be helped before walking gingerly down the tunnel.
 He was back on the ice a few minutes later for Gurianov’s power-play goal, but didn’t return in the third period.
+Bowness provided no update afterward, except to refer to it as a lower-body injury.

 DELAYED DEBUT